aladdinid/fabric-devkit/README.md

 # Introduction

-The artefacts, or Fabric development kit, found in this Git repo is intended to help developers, using macOS or Linux-base platform:
+The artefacts, or Fabric development kit, found in this Git repo is intended to help developers, using macOS or Linux-based platforms:

 * learn what is involved in orchestrating and instantiating a Fabric network;
 * debug chaincode;
-* to customise a locally instantiable Fabric network to minic a production version.
+* Customise a locally instantiable Fabric network to minic a production version.

-The current version of this Fabric development kit does not yet support the ability to support Windows platform or to customise a Farbic network.
+The current version of this Fabric development kit does not yet support the Windows platform or to customise a Farbic network.
 This may be incorporated in future version.

-# Pre-requisite
+# Pre-requisites

 1. Install [Go tools](http://golang.org/dl).